-This section contains example pseudocode for a simple program that configures and streams data from the ADS131M02.
+This section contains example pseudocode for a simple program that configures and streams data from the ADS131M03.
 The pseudocode is written to resemble C code.
 The code uses several descriptive precompiler-defined constants that are indicated in upper case.
 The definitions are not included for brevity.
 The program works in three sections: MCU initialization, ADC configuration, and data streaming.
+This code is not optimized for using the fast startup feature of the ADS131M03.

 The MCU is initialized by enabling the necessary peripherals for this example.
-These peripherals include an SPI port, a GPIO configured as an input for the ADS131M02 \overline{DRDY} output, a clock output to connect to the ADS131M02 CLKIN input, and a direct memory access (DMA) module that streams data from the SPI port into memory without significant processor intervention.
+These peripherals include an SPI port, a GPIO configured as an input for the ADS131M03 \overline{DRDY} output, a clock output to connect to the ADS131M03 CLKIN input, and a direct memory access (DMA) module that streams data from the SPI port into memory without significant processor intervention.
 The SPI port is configured to a 24-bit word size because the ADC default SPI word size is 24 bits.
 The \overline{CS} pin is configured to remain low as long as the SPI port is busy so that it does not de-assert in the middle of a frame.